 Yosemite National Park

 Being one of the most frequented National Parks in the United States, Yosemite National Park deserves to be on the top of the list.
 Home to California’s Sierra Nevada mountains, Yosemite is best known for its waterfalls, meadows, gigantic sequoia trees, and scenic views.
 There are heaps to do within this 1,200 square miles area.
 From camping, biking, to walking around some of its many beautiful trails, Yosemite National Park is frequented all year.
 I went here a few years ago during Autumn and although the waterfalls were dried up, the scenery, especially the various shades of orange and gold in the trees were absolutely stunning.
+It’s also one of the best national parks to visit in winter to see frosty trees and snowcapped mountains.

 Cost: Non-commercial car, pickup truck, RV, or van: $30.00 (valid for seven days)